 Low-code development replaces the traditional way of developing applications, involving writing thousands of lines of custom code, with a more modern approach using visual development tools and reusable components to build applications.

 Low-code application platforms reduce the development costs and deployment time by requiring minimal coding and allowing developers of varied experience levels to create applications without writing thousands of complex code.
-These platforms provide organizations with compelling productivity gains for professional and citizen development.
+These platforms provide organisations with compelling productivity gains for professional and citizen development.

 How Toro Cloud facilitates low-code development of custom LOB applications